 - (a) be by petition and answer; - (b) consist of a statement in plain and concise language of the plaintiff's cause of action or the defendant's grounds of defense.
-That an allegation be evidentiary or be of legal conclusion shall not be grounds for objection when fair notice to the opponent is given by the allegations as a whole; and - (c) contain any other matter which may be required by any law or rule authorizing or regulating any particular action or defense.

-Pleadings that are not filed electronically must be in writing, on paper measuring approximately 8 1/2 inches by 11 inches, and signed by the party or his attorney.
-The use of recycled paper is strongly encouraged.
+That an allegation be evidentiary or be of legal conclusion shall not be grounds for objection when fair notice to the opponent is given by the allegations as a whole; - (c) contain any other matter which may be required by any law or rule authorizing or regulating any particular action or defense; - (d) be in writing, on paper measuring approximately 8 1/2 inches by 11 inches, and signed by the party or his attorney, and either the signed original together with any verification or a copy of said original and copy of any such verification shall be filed with the court.
+The use of recylced paper is strongly encouraged.